peterhinch/micropython-async/v3/README.md

  * [HD44780](./docs/hd44780.md) Driver for common character based LCD displays based on the Hitachi HD44780 controller.

+ ### 1.3.7 asyncio_alt

+ [asyncio_alt](./docs/ASYNCIO_ALT.md) is a MIP-installable, lightly modified, version of `asyncio` offering:
+ 1. Reduced latency for I/O tasks including `ThreadSafeFlag`.
+ 2. Reduced power consumption on platforms that have effective lightsleep capability.

+ The reduced I/O latency can enable buffer sizes to be minimised.

 # 2. V3 Overview

 These notes are intended for users familiar with `asyncio` under CPython.